Generalised convexity with respect to families of affine maps: Appendix

 is called the inclusion functional of $X$.
 While the capacity functional determines uniquely the distribution of $X$, this is not the case for the inclusion functional, e.g., the inclusion functional vanishes if $X$ is a singleton with a nonatomic distribution.

-Let $\sE$ be the family of all regular closed convex subsets of $\R^d$ (including the empty set and the whole space), and let $\sE'$ denote the family of closed complements to all sets from $\sE$.
-Recall that a nonempty closed convex set is regular closed if and only if its interior is not empty.
+Let $\sE$ be the family of all regular closed convex subsets of $\R^d$ (excluding the empty set), and let $\sE'$ denote the family of closed complements to all sets from $\sE$.
+Recall that a nonempty closed convex set belongs to $\sE$ if and only if its interior is not empty.

 \begin{lemma} The map $F\mapsto \cl(F^c)$ is a bicontinuous (in the Fell topology) bijection between $\sE$ and $\sE'$. \end{lemma} \begin{proof} The map $F\mapsto\cl(F^c)$ is self-inverse on $\sE$, hence a bijection.
 Let us prove continuity.
+It is known that the map $F\mapsto\cl(F^c)$ is lower semicontinuous on $\mathcal{F}^d$, see~\cite[Theorem~12.2.6(b)]{sch:weil08}.
+Thus, it suffices to prove its upper semicontinuity on $\sE$ and $\sE'$.